-Timothy A. Turner is assistant professor of English at the University of South Florida Sarasota-Manatee campus specializing in the drama of Shakespeare and his contemporaries.
-His published essays and reviews have appeared in the Journal for Early Modern Cultural Studies, Studies in English Literature and Culture 1500-1900, and the Sixteenth Century Journal, among others.
-Before coming to the USF Sarasota-Manatee campus, he was the recipient of an Andrew W. Mellon Postdoctoral Fellowship in Writing at Southwestern University in Georgetown, Texas, and a Presidential Excellence Postdoctoral Fellowship at the University of Texas at Austin.
+Dr. Tim Turner is an associate professor of English on the Sarasota-Manatee campus at the University of South Florida.
+He specializes in the drama of Shakespeare and his contemporaries, with essays and reviews published in Medieval and Renaissance Drama in England, Explorations in Renaissance Culture, the Journal for Early Modern Cultural Studies, Studies in English Literature and Culture 1500-1900, and the Sixteenth Century Journal, among others.
+His work has also appeared in edited collections published by Routledge and the Pennsylvania State University Press.
+Before coming to USF, he was the recipient of an Andrew W. Mellon Postdoctoral Fellowship at Southwestern University in Georgetown, Texas, and a Presidential Excellence Postdoctoral Fellowship at the University of Texas at Austin.
 He received his Ph.D. in English from the University of Texas at Austin in 2010.

 “‘Paint me in my gallery’: Time, Perspective, and the Painter Addition to The Spanish Tragedy.”
 Chapter 15 in Shakespeare and the Visual Arts: The Italian Influence, ed.
 Michele Marrapodi, Routledge, 2017, pp. 290–311.

 “Othello on the Rack.”
 Journal for Early Modern Cultural Studies, vol. 15, no. 3, 2015, pp. 102–136.